kanad13/EU-AI-Act/readme.md

 - I would like to express my gratitude to the European Union for their work on the GDPR, AI & other related legislation, which aim to ensure the safe and ethical development of AI technologies.
 - The information is maintained in this repository with the intention of promoting awareness and understanding of these Acts among interested individuals and organizations.
+- This repository includes content from official EU publications related to the GDPR & AI Act.
+This content is used for educational purposes under the EU's reuse policy, as detailed in the "Copyright and Reuse" section below.

 ## Disclaimer